You’re taught primarily through lectures, which are supported by projects, laboratory classes, supervisions and coursework.

 - electrochemical engineering

 In addition, you undertake a research project.
 This might involve experimental, theoretical and/or computational work.
-Some projects support ongoing research activities within the Department, while others are ‘blue sky’ investigations leading to new research programmes.
-Several are sponsored by interested companies and successful projects sometimes lead to students becoming authors of publications in scientific literature.
+Some projects support ongoing Department research, while others are ‘blue sky’ investigations leading to new research programmes.
+Successful projects sometimes lead to students becoming authors of publications in scientific literature.